TheodorCrosswell/KJV_Search_Tools/README.md

 4.  **Open 127.0.0.1:8000 in your web browser.**

 You should now be able to interact with the Bible Verse Similarity Map on your local machine.

+## Source Data

+I extracted the verses and citations from an existing KJV Bible .csv file.
+I then embedded each verse and created a dataset of each comparison.
+I then converted that dataset into map tiles, which are served through the website as a map.

+Find the dataset here: https://huggingface.co/datasets/Theodor-Crosswell/KJV_Similarity